-Based on the documentation provided, the Audit staff maintains that USVAF has not provided sufficient and verifiable documentation to support the 53 ACH transfers totaling \$5,456,675 made from its account.
-Specifically, the Audit staff notes the following:
+Based on the documentation provided, the Interim Audit Report maintained that USVAF did not provide sufficient and verifiable documentation to support the 53 ACH transfers totaling \$5,456,675 made from its account.
+Specifically, the Audit staff noted the following:

-- USVAF did not provide any documentation such as the debit memoranda or similar electronic receipts (discussed below), to demonstrate that the payments originating from its account were made directly to its vendors. - Resubmitted vendor statements reflecting that all billed amounts presented were paid, do not provide the source(s) of the funds wired to the vendors.
+- USVAF did not provide any documentation such as the debit memoranda or similar electronic receipts (discussed below), to demonstrate that the payments originating from its account were made directly to its vendors. - Resubmitted vendor statements reflecting that all billed amounts presented were paid, do not provide the source(s) of the funds wired to the vendors. - According to USVAF bank statements, there were 53 ACH transfers totaling \$5,456,675.
+These ACH transfers were reported on USVAF's disclosure reports as 147 vendor payments of the same total amount.
+USVAF's assertion that "for each payment to a vendor, only one transfer occurred," is only partially supported by its bank statements.
+As outlined in the chart below, USVAF's ACH transfers contained one or three vendor payments per wire transfer as follows:

-13 The Audit staff notes that, irrespective of how the transactions are labeled, to utilize the ACH process to transfer funds, USVAF (not the bank) would have entered in the payee(s) information, including the payees' names; bank account numbers; desired amounts to be transferred and the transfer date(s).
+16 The Audit staff noted that, irrespective of how the transactions are labeled, to utilize the ACH process to transfer funds, USVAF (not the bank) would have entered in the payee(s) information, including the payees' names; bank account numbers; desired amounts to be transferred and the transfer date(s).

-14 USVAF submitted these documents previously, in its response to the exit conference.
+17 USVAF submitted these documents previously, in its response to the exit conference.

-15 The redacted 2018 bank statements from one vendor were not applicable as USVAF made payments to this vendor only during calendar year 2017.
+18 The redacted 2018 bank statements from one vendor were not applicable as USVAF made payments to this vendor only during calendar year 2017.

-16 The Audit staff notes that one payment reflected in the vendor's redacted bank statement was \$100 less than the reported and invoiced amount.
+19 The Audit staff noted that one payment reflected in the vendor's redacted bank statement was \$100 less than the reported and invoiced amount.